 In the United States, tDCS has an FDA (Food and Drug Administration) regulation status of “investigational”; this gives no indication of efficacy, it just means the FDA has not yet issued an opinion on tDCS.
 Because of this, companies in the United States are not allowed to market their tDCS devices with medical treatment claims such as “treatment for depression” or “treatment for epilepsy”.
-However, doctors in the United States are allowed to provide tDCS as a form of off-label treatment, that is, treatment that has not yet been approved by the FDA for the given indication. tDCS devices can also be readily obtained for home treatment and personal use; again, due to the FDA status of “investigational”, these devices do not guarantee or make any claims toward the treatment of any given indication.
+However, doctors in the United States are allowed to provide tDCS as a form of off-label treatment, that is, the treatment that has not yet been approved by the FDA for the given indication. tDCS devices can also be readily obtained for home treatment and personal use; again, due to the FDA status of “investigational”, these devices do not guarantee or make any claims toward the treatment of any given indication.

-Where can I get a tDCS Device?
+Where can I buy a tDCS Device?